1961 Maccabiah Games: Notable competitors

-Israeli runner Yoseph Lahav lighting the cauldron at the Opening Ceremony.
+Israeli runner Yosef Lahav lighting the cauldron at the Opening Ceremony.

 In swimming, Marilyn Ramenofsky of the US, who three years later was to win a silver medal at the Olympics in the 400-meter freestyle, won a gold medal in the 400-meter freestyle relay, and a bronze in the 400-meter freestyle.
 She led the US swimming team, which won all but two events.
 Lindsey Miller-Lerman, later the first Nebraska Supreme Court justice, competed for the U.S. in swimming, winning two gold medals and one silver medal as a teenager.

 In fencing, Olympic bronze medal winner Yves Dreyfus of France won the gold medal in épée.
 American Olympic bronze medalist fencer Al Axelrod, who carried the American flag in the opening ceremony, won a gold medal in foil.
 Canada's future Olympian Peter Bakonyi won a silver medal.

 Larry Brown (later a 3-time American Basketball Association All Star), along with Art Heyman (later the first overall pick in the first round of the 1963 NBA draft) and Charley Rosen, led the United States basketball team to a gold medal.
 The Israeli team won the silver medal in basketball, with Abraham Gutt on the team.

 Gary Gubner of the United States, a future Olympian and world champion, won gold medals in heavyweight weightlifting, shotput, and discus.
 Gubner won the shot put with a 60 ft 1+1/4 in throw.

 In tennis, American former Wimbledon champion Dick Savitt won both the singles gold medal (defeating American Mike Franks in the final), and doubles gold medal (with Franks, defeating South Africans Rod Mandelstam and Julie Mayers).
 Canadian Vicki Berner won medals in tennis in singles and doubles.
 South Africans Rod Mandelstam and Marlene Gerson won the mixed doubles gold medal; Gerson also won a gold medal in women's doubles.
 American Sidney Schwartz competed in men's tennis singles, where he was defeated in the third round by Israeli Elazar Davidman.